mdevils/capacity-limiter/README.md

 Capacity represents abstract resource units (CPU, memory, network, etc.) that tasks consume.
 You define what a unit means in your context - it could be memory in MB, API requests, database connections, etc.
+You can also use `maxConcurrent` and `minDelayBetweenTasks` as a replacement or addition to capacity-based management.

 ### Task Scheduling